EntitySpaces/entityspaces.js/README.md

 **Asychronous and or Synchronous methods**

-While this sample might not makes sense ansychronously it does show that you can use the API in any fashion you desire.
+While this sample might not makes sense asynchronously it does show that you can use the API in any fashion you desire.

 ````javascript
 <script language="javascript" type="text/javascript">